MAGFest

-MAGFest (Music and Gaming Festival, originally the Mid-Atlantic Gaming Festival) is an annual festival held in the Washington metropolitan area that celebrates video games and video game music, as well as their surrounding culture.
-MAGFest's primary features are a large open video gaming room, a hall of arcade cabinets, concerts by chiptune artists and video game cover bands, and a bring your own computer (BYOC) LAN party.
+MAGFest (Music and Gaming Festival, originally the Mid-Atlantic Gaming Festival) is a non-profit organization and video game, art, music, and culture festival.
+They hold multiple events throughout the year, with their flagship event being an annual festival held in the Washington metropolitan area or the National Harbor.
+The events feature concerts by chiptune artists and video game cover bands, educational panels and activities, free-to-play arcade cabinets, a bring your own computer (BYOC) LAN party, community jam spaces, and charity speedruns & auctions.

+In addition to the primary "Super MAGFest" circuit, MAGWest is held annually in California and the smaller MAGLabs is held biannually in Baltimore, Maryland.
+All events are primarily run by a large volunteer base, supported and organized by a small, paid office staff.

 Attractions

 MAGFest's arcade hall is open 24 hours a day.
 The exhibition hall contains hundreds of full-size arcade cabinets, and even pinball machines that are donated for the event from local collectors and vending companies.
 All arcades are set to play for free on admission price, and are monitored 24 hours a day by maintenance and technical staff.
 The arcade hall includes specialty lighting, laser lighting, and music to invoke the feeling of a traditional arcade.
 The game selection ranges from 1970's vintage black and white games, vector monitors games, Cathode Ray Tube games, modern/Indie arcades; as well as contemporary Japanese candy cabinets and Japanese dance/music games like Dance Dance Revolution and Taiko No Tatsujin.
 Arcades range from various manufacturers like Atari, Nintendo, Taito, Midway, Williams, Capcom, Sega, ICE, Rock Ola, and Exidy.
 Games that challenge various abilities include driving simulators, shooting simulators, labyrinth games, and others.
 There are multiple events and tournaments that occur during the event that allow you to challenge dozens of others for prizes.
 They also host a ten-game tournament that spans the entire event which allows players to openly compete on 10 classic arcade games to work on getting the highest scores possible with the ultimate prize being given to the player who scores the most points total on all games.

-There a console hall open 24 hours a day that houses over a hundred televisions and attached game consoles, where guests are invited to play at will and each station's game is periodically swapped with a different one from a game library.
+There is also a console hall open 24 hours a day that houses over a hundred televisions and attached game consoles, where guests are invited to play at will and each station's game is periodically swapped with a different one from a game library.
 Attendees are encouraged to bring their own controllers or fighting game pads to compete with.
 Consoles range from vintage Atari 2600, Intellivision style games all the way through the years to the most current and up to date Xbox/PS/Nintendo systems and games.
 Even steam titles are playable and indie game developers have been known to introduce or beta test new games at the events.
 Tournaments are performed frequently throughout the event on several platforms and game types for prizes.